 Pay your bill the day you get it.
 Many card companies will let you pick the date your payment is due, so if you know that a particular time of the month is bad for your cash flow, change the schedule to something that works better.
-While you’re at it, sign up for online billing and payment if you haven’t already; this will save time and protect you from having to scramble if your bill gets delayed or lost in the mail.
-(You can even sign up to have your card company send payment reminders to your email or your cell phone in case you forget.)
+While you’re at it, sign up for automatic payments if you haven’t already, and have your card company send payment reminders to your email or your phone in case you forget.

 Simply paying on time will help you avoid late fees (which can reach $25 for a single overdue payment) and rob banks of an excuse to jack up the interest rate on your existing balance—these penalty rate hikes typically double or even triple the interest you pay.

-And don’t forget: Late payments go on your credit report and, if you miss a payment entirely, they have a big impact on your credit score, making it harder for you to get loans and low rates in the future.
+And don’t forget: Late payments go on your credit report and have a big impact on your credit score, making it harder for you to get loans and low rates in the future.

 Pay off higher rates before low ones.